 - Use standard English in their speech.

 - Present a viewpoint.

 - Discuss complex issues.

-- · Listen with sensitivity.
+- Listen with sensitivity.

-- Use oracy to aid cognitive skills.

 For pupils whose first language is not English, the activities should provide them with opportunities to interact with competent English speakers.

 Vocabulary

 Our aim is that teachers in every subject will provide explicit vocabulary instruction to help students access and use academic language.
 Effective approaches, including those related to etymology and morphology, will help students remember new words and make connections between words.
 Teachers will prioritise teaching tier 2 and 3 vocabulary and subject leaders will map vocabulary choices into curriculum planning.